 History

-Overall, the Carl Menger Institute adopts a more intellectually-fertile exploration of the fuller juridical, ethical, and social parameters, for they enable the marketplace as the epitome of the human condition: or, what we call, “anthropoethics.”
+In capturing market phenomena in its fullest scope, the Carl Menger Institute adopts a more intellectually-fertile exploration of juridical, ethical, and social parameters mediated by individual action in the marketplace, as what we call, “praxeonomy.”

-Inspired by this paradigm, alongside the potential to revive and expand upon Menger's contributions in a 21st-century milieu, Prof. Djerdjian embarked on groundbreaking research and professorship at the American University of Sharjah (UAE) and Occidental College (California/USA).
-Thereby, he has advanced countless students’ understanding of market economics.
 In 2024, Prof. Djerdjian sought to transcend the status quo in both academia and economic thought: namely, by establishing the Carl Menger Institute with his protegés and former students, Peter H. Vartanian and Ethan Akimoto.
 The Institute aims to advance a truly many-sided "science of markets" capable of analytically grappling with the full dynamism, complexity, and ingenuity inherent in all economic processes.
-Rooted in this anthropoethical world-view, the Institute pioneers the exploration of the socio-cultural-institutional nexus in which economic activities emerge organically and exist perpetually.